Barnsley F.C.: Mixed fortunes in the 21st century

 The team were relegated to the Second Division in 2002; administration threatened the existence of the club as Barnsley suffered greatly due to the ITV Digital crisis.
 A late purchase by Barnsley's then mayor, Peter Doyle, saved the club from folding.
 In 2006, the side won in the play-off final at the Millennium Stadium in Cardiff, where they beat Swansea City 4–3 on penalties to earn promotion to the Championship.
 The manager at this time was Andy Ritchie, who was in his first season in charge after replacing Paul Hart.
 The team struggled in their first season back in the Championship.
 In November 2006, with Barnsley in the relegation zone, Ritchie was sacked in favour of Simon Davey, who managed to steer the team away from relegation in the second half of the season, and they eventually finished 20th.
 The following season, Barnsley reached the semi-final of the FA Cup, beating Premier League side Liverpool 2–1 at Anfield and defending champions Chelsea 1–0; the team lost 1–0 against fellow Championship side Cardiff City at Wembley in the semi-final.
 In October 2008, the club fielded the youngest player in the Football League's history when Reuben Noble-Lazarus came on against Ipswich Town aged 15 years and 45 days.

 Barnsley ended the 2011–12 season as one of only two football clubs to turn a profit in the Championship; they stayed up only because Portsmouth were given a 10-point deduction for going into administration.
 In 2016, Barnsley won the Football League Trophy after a 3–2 win against Oxford United.
 They gained promotion to the Championship following a 3–1 win over Millwall in the play-off final later that season.
 In September 2016, Barnsley were caught up in an ongoing scandal in English football, with assistant manager Tommy Wright alleged to have accepted "bungs" in exchange for working as an ambassador for a third-party player ownership consortium.
-Wright was initially suspended before being sacked by Barnsley.
+Wright was suspended and subsequently dismissed by the club.